Entanglement-assisted circuit knitting: Distributed quantum computing using limited entanglement resources: Entanglement-assisted circuit knitting

 \section{Entanglement-assisted circuit knitting}

-In distributed quantum computing (DQC), one considers the implementation of a global unitary operation across two QPUs assisted by shared entanglement resources.
-The free operations in this setting are separable state preparation and local operations with classical communication (LOCC).
-In this section, we incorporate entanglement-assisted LOCC into the QPD framework to investigate the relationship between the available entanglement resources and the resulting QPD overhead.
+In distributed quantum computing, one considers the implementation of a global unitary operation across two QPUs assisted by shared entanglement resources.
+Within the resource-assisted QPD framework introduced in Def.~\ref{def::r-assist_QPD}, the assisting resource channel $\widetilde{r}$ corresponds to an entanglement-preparation channel, while the set of free operations $\mathbb{F}$ consists of separable state preparation and local operations with classical communication (LOCC) \cite{Chitambar2014}.
+In more restricted scenarios where classical communication is not feasible during local operations (LO), the set of free operations can be further restricted to LO only. \wjy{Formally, a general local operation $\widetilde{\mathcal{E}}$ is expressed as